(This article previously appeared on The Legacy Project.)

 Are you tired of New Year’s resolutions lists by now?
-I am pretty much satiated with blogs and media telling me how to lose weight, start exercising, get rich, etc., in 2014.
-And I recall reading that only a tiny fraction of New Year’s resolutions are ever acted upon.
+I am pretty much satiated with blogs and media telling me how to lose weight, start exercising, get rich, etc. And I recall reading that only a tiny fraction of New Year’s resolutions are ever acted upon.
 Is there a better source of wisdom for the new year?
 I think there is.

 I reviewed the data we gathered from more than 1,200 elders in the Legacy Project, who shared their lessons for living for future generations.
 Based on the surveys and interviews, here are resolutions in five areas of life that are worth a try.
 These suggestions from the oldest Americans may serve you better than the typical ones we make (and break) each year: